CCrocilla/quiz-for-fun/README.md

 ## **Design**

-#### The webpage has been designed to provide a simple, interractive and intuitive view which is able to offer a ......
+#### The webpage has been designed to provide a simple, interactive and intuitive view which is able to offer a pleasant experience to users that want to relax or unlash their competitive side playing trivia quizzes.
+The website allows the user to select different categories of trivia questions (video games or movies).
+A modal window can be opened to access the instruction to play the game.
-#### Every page has a minimalistic structure which however contains all the relevant features in order to provide the user with an intercative, clear and effective experience.
+#### Every page has a minimalistic structure which however contains all the relevant features in order to provide the user with an interactive, clear and effective experience.

 - ### **Colour Scheme**
 #### The goal is to use a colour palette that will provide the user with a good and positive impact at a first glance, when opening the website and through the entire navigation experience.